 The LOD (Level Of Details) mesh is a representation of the 3D textured mesh that contains multiple levels of detail, decreasing the complexity of the model as it is divided into more levels.

-The LOD mesh is useful for visualization on the web and from different types of devices, such as desktop PCs, tablets, smartphones, when fast loading is needed.
+The LOD mesh is useful for visualization on the web and from different types of devices, such as desktop PCs, tablets, and smartphones, when fast loading is needed.
 It is the ideal output for smooth and efficient navigation on online viewers.

 A polyline is a continuous line composed of one or more sub-lines.
 It is created by specifying the vertices of each line.

-Pix4D gives the ability to draw 3D polylines, where each vertex has three coordinates.
+PIX4Dmapper allows drawing 3D polylines, where each vertex has three coordinates.
 Polylines are typically used to measure distances in the model.

 The orthomosaic is a 2D map.
 Each point contains X, Y, and color information.
 The orthomosaic has a uniform scale and can be used for 2D measurements (distance, surface).
 It corrects the following problems of the input images:

 - The perspective of the camera.

 - Different scale based on the distance that each point of the object/ground has from the camera.

 The orthomosaic generation is different from photo stitching.
 For more information: Photo stitching vs orthomosaic generation - PIX4Dmapper.